ChrisAnd1998/TaskbarXI/README.md

 * Turn the tray/clock into a dock.
 * Support multiple monitors.
 * Support sepperate DPI scaling.
-* Change taskbar style based on maximized windows.
+* Switch back to normal on maximized window.

 &nbsp;